JustAnEgg (EGG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 JustAnEgg Historical Price

-According to the latest data gathered on JustAnEgg live price page, the current price of JustAnEgg is 0,00134428USD.
-The circulating supply of JustAnEgg(EGG) is 399,40M EGG , giving it a market capitalization of $536,72K.
+According to the latest data gathered on JustAnEgg live price page, the current price of JustAnEgg is 0.00129937USD.
+The circulating supply of JustAnEgg(EGG) is 399.40M EGG , giving it a market capitalization of $518.97K.

 The JustAnEgg Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EGG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.